Henaccount/EQPcreateFromBlock/README.md

 - the vessel block name represents the equipment name (there might be also other ways to receive information, because the central blocks has block parameters)
 - the nozzle block names need to contain all information that is needed on the Plant 3D side in order to assign the correct nozzle, e.g. size, pressure class, standard, description, ..
 - the nozzle block origin must represent the connection point (port) in Plant 3D
 - the nozzle block must be rotation symmetrical, because the connection direction is detected by the center of the bounding box of the nozzle block.
-This condition could be replace by an additional drawing element in Inventor, e.g. a point or a line
+This condition could be replaced by an additional drawing element in Inventor, e.g. a point or a line

-So when all above is given, this code shows how work with it to create an equiment from this block (can be found in attached DWG).
+So when all above is given, this code shows how to create an equiment from this block (can be found in attached DWG).
 As this is a prove of contept, only one nozzle type will be converted to intelligent nozzles by the tool and this code only works with the given DWG.

+The concept could be that for equipment with many nozzles you use such a tool to quickly convert it.
+If updates are coming in over the Data Exchange, the block will be replaced in Plant 3D and because the block is contained in the equipment object, the equipment will update.
+Now to find what has changed, you could go to ACC viewer and check the differences.
+You can then adjust manually the equipment in Plant 3D.